aiven/devportal/docs/products/postgresql/reference/list-of-advanced-params.rst

     - integer
     -
     -
-    - When set to non-zero, it sutomatically creates a pool of the specified size per user, provided that the pool doesn't exist.
+    - When set to non-zero, it automatically creates a pool of the specified size per user, provided that the pool doesn't exist.
   * - ``pgbouncer.ignore_startup_parameters``
     - array
     -